chameleon-ai/webm-guide/README.md

 Keep in mind that if you're getting your stuff from YouTube, that's usually at 128k so don't bother with higher bitrate.

 #### Stereo and Mono Mixdown
-The audio is often overlooked, but it's important to understand that tbe bitrate is the total bitrate *across all channels*, meaning that you can save on total bitrate by reducing the number of channels.\
+It's important to understand that the bitrate is the total bitrate *across all channels*, meaning that you can save on total bitrate by reducing the number of channels.
 This is especially pronounced for 5.1 surround sound, so if you're converting a movie clip or something, it's a good idea to mixdown to stereo.\
-In ffmpeg, this is `-ac 2` (2 audio channels, or stereo) or `-ac 1` (1 audio channel, or mono)
+In ffmpeg, this is `-ac 2` (2 audio channels) or `-ac 1` (1 audio channel)

 We can take this even further by analyzing the similarity of the 2 stereo tracks.\
 In python, this can be done with the [cosine similarity](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine_similarity.html) function of the [scikit-learn](https://pypi.org/project/scikit-learn/#description) package.